Introduction

 Definition

 Brute-force attacks involve repeatedly trying different password combinations to gain unauthorized access to accounts.
 In a brute-force attack, the attacker simply tries to guess the login credentials of someone with access to the target system.
+These attacks are especially dangerous for remote users who rely on exposed logins, making MFA solutions for remote workers an important safeguard.

 A brute-force attack can also include techniques like password spraying or credential stuffing.
 Credential theft often involves using stolen passwords to log in as legitimate users.